-Many campus buildings are named for people who have been an important part of Perkins history.
-This display introduces some of them and explains how they contributed to the school.
+Many campus buildings are named for people who have been an important part of Perkins’ history.
+This page introduces some of them and explains how they contributed to the school.

 Perkins’ main building, with its soaring tower crowned by a symbolic lantern of education, is named after the school’s first director, Samuel Gridley Howe.

-- Allen Chapel: The chapel bears the name of the school’s third director, Dr. Edward Allen, who brought Perkins to its present location in Watertown in 1912.
+- Allen Chapel: The chapel bears the name of the school’s third dirctor, Dr. Edwward Allen, who brought Perkins to its present location in Watertowon in 1912.

 - Appleton Memorial Window: The stained glass window in the Allen Chapel was donated in memory of Francis Henry Appleton, president of the Perkins Corporation for 30 years, and his wife, Fannie Tappan Appleton.

 - Dwight Hall: The auditorium in the main building is named for John Sullivan Dwight, friend of directors Howe and Anagnos and a Perkins trustee for 18 years during the late 19th century.
 Dwight promoted music in public schools and in the Perkins curriculum, and compiled music books in braille.

 - Keller Sullivan Memorial Garden: Formerly the Girls’ Courtyard, the enclosed garden on the west side of the Howe Building is dedicated to Helen Keller and Anne Sullivan.

 - Laura M. Sawyer Study Area: The institution’s librarian for more than 25 years, Sawyer was very helpful to participants in the teacher training program jointly established by Harvard and Perkins in 1920.
 In gratitude, the students placed a commemorative tablet in the library.

 - Saltonstall Pool: Richard and Mary B. Saltonstall were benefactors of the school; Mr. Saltonstall served on the board for nearly 25 years during the early 20th century.